mvpaulastar/WebTechWebsite/README.md

 # Website
-This is a website I am working on for a class.
+This is a website I am working on for a class, hosted over AWS.
-This website hosted over AWS.
 I am using the free t2.micro as my instance type as it is available for AWS free tier.
 All work done on the website for this class is being recorded in a repository for later studying and use.

 Each folder is a different iteration of the website.